sph-mn/sph-sc-lib/readme.md

 the default type is unsigned 64 bit.

-if you would like to use multiple sets with different integer sizes at the same time, you might have to create a derivative of the imht-set.sc file with adjusted identifiers.
+if you would like to use multiple sets with different integer sizes at the same time, you might have to create a derivative of the imht-set.sc file with modified identifiers.

 ### zero support
-by default, the integer 0 is a valid value for the set. but as an optimisation, zero support can be disabled by commenting out the definition of "imht-set-can-contain-zero?"
+by default, the integer 0 is a valid value for a set. but as an optimisation, zero support can be disabled by commenting out the definition of "imht-set-can-contain-zero?"

 ```
 (define-macro imht-set-can-contain-zero?)